NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          | - **U**: 7, 9, or 10
          | - **Lopsided U**: 6, 7, 8, 9, or 10
   .. [#] BoreholesOrTrenches/Count autosized per TODO.
+  .. [#] BoreholesOrTrenches/Length must be between 79 ft and 1,259 ft.
   .. [#] BoreholesOrTrenches/Length autosized per TODO.
   .. [#] Grout/Type choices are "standard" or "thermally enhanced".
   .. [#] | If Grout/Conductivity not provided, defaults based on Grout/Type: